MAS KiwiSaver Scheme Review

 |

-MAS KiwiSaver offers actively managed funds and it is orientated towards picking market-beating shares and uses external managementEach fund has a unique investing strategy.
-For example, the Growth fund, as outlined in the MAS KiwiSaver product disclosure statement, "invests mainly in growth assets with a modest allocation to income assets [and] aims to provide strong returns over the long term".
-While this sounds fairly conservative, the scheme has two investment managers, JBWere and Bancorp.
-JBWere is an experienced Australian-based wealth manager responsible for MAS KiwiSaver's equities (i.e. growth assets) who also use BlackRock, the world's largest asset manager, to make investing decisions.
+The MAS KiwiSaver Scheme offers actively managed funds and it is orientated towards picking market-beating shares and uses external managementEach fund has a unique investing strategy.
+For example, the Growth fund, as outlined in the MAS KiwiSaver Scheme Product Disclosure Statement, "invests mainly in growth assets with a modest allocation to income assets [and] aims to provide strong returns over the long term".
+While this sounds fairly conservative, the scheme has two investment managers, JBWere and Nikko.
+JBWere is an experienced wealth manager responsible for the MAS KiwiSaver Scheme’s equities (i.e. growth assets) and cash.
+BlackRock, the world's largest asset manager, has been appointed to implement most of the international equities strategies.
+Nikko manages domestic fixed interest, while PIMCO is responsible for the MAS KiwiSaver Scheme’s international fixed interest exposure via the Hunter Global Bond Fund.

-None of the seven funds invest specifically in New Zealand sharesMost of MAS KiwiSaver's funds invest in shares, but none of these are specifically investing in New Zealand shares.
-However, a recent review of top 10 holdings by growth-focused funds confirmed investments in local companies such as Infratil, Fisher & Paykel Healthcare, Mainfreight and Meridian Energy.
+All but the Cash Fund have exposure to New Zealand sharesMost of the MAS KiwiSaver Scheme’s funds invest in shares, with six (all but the MAS KiwiSaver Scheme Cash Fund) having a dedicated exposure to New Zealand shares via its Australasian Equities asset class.
+A recent review of top 10 holdings by growth-focused funds confirmed investments in local companies such as Infratil, Fisher & Paykel Healthcare and Meridian Energy.

 Our Conclusion

-- The MAS scheme offers a diverse range of seven funds, and its fees for an actively managed fund are lower than those charged by Milford and Fisher Funds, among others.
+- The MAS KiwiSaver Scheme offers a diverse range of seven funds, and its fees for an actively managed fund are lower than those charged by Milford and Fisher Funds, among others.

 - Fund performance is easy to track via MAS' fund performance.
 In terms of comparison, you'll need to compare different KiwiSaver schemes' fund reports to get a full picture.
 We have taken the "after deductions for charges and tax" figures to make a consistent comparison.

-- With over $1 billion in management, MAS KiwiSaver is half the size of the more well-known Simplicity yet goes relatively unnoticed in the media.
-With high average balances and a top-performing growth-focused funds, we confer that MAS's KiwiSaver scheme is a strong offering and worth considering if you're looking to switch (or sign up to KiwiSaver as a new member).
+- With $1.5 billion in management, the MAS KiwiSaver Scheme is half the size of the more well-known Simplicity yet goes relatively unnoticed in the media.
+With high average balances and some top-performing funds, we consider that MAS's KiwiSaver Scheme is a strong offering and worth considering if you're looking to switch (or sign up to KiwiSaver as a new member).

 - With seven different funds, MAS offers a wide number of choices, and we like the structure, fees and not-for-profit nature of this historically high-performing scheme.